JavaVista/codevista-codelabs/codelabs/cloud-sql-cloud-run-angular-deployment.md

         --defaults
       ```

+    - The `npx` command runs the Angular CLI without needing to install it.
+    - Type `n` when prompted with the following message:

+      ```bash
+        Would you like to share pseudonymous usage data about this project with the Angular Team ...
+        ```
-      This command creates a minimal Angular project with server-side rendering (SSR) enabled.

-      (SSR) is a technique where the server generates a fully rendered HTML page for each user request and sends it to the browser.
+        This command creates a minimal Angular project with server-side rendering (SSR) and server-side routing enabled.
+Server-side rendering (SSR) is a technique where the server generates a fully rendered HTML page for each user request and sends it to the browser.
 This provides faster initial load times and better search engine optimization (SEO) compared to client-side rendering (where JavaScript builds the page in the browser).
+Server-side routing ensures that navigation between pages is handled on the server, improving performance and enabling deep linking.

 2. Navigate to the project directory by changing the directory to `task-app`: